rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

 - isPreferred: Boolean (optional, default: `false`).
   Whether this Address is the preferred for its type.
 This SHOULD only be one per type.

-# Contact Group
+# JSCardGroup

-MIME type: `application/jscontact+json;type=jscontactgroup`
+MIME type: `application/jscontact+json;type=jscardgroup`

-A JSContactGroup object represents a named set of contacts.
+A JSCardGroup object represents a named set of JSCards.
 It has the following properties:

 - uid: String (mandatory).
   A globally unique identifier.
-The same requirements as for the JSContact uid property apply.
+The same requirements as for the JSCard uid property apply.
 - name: String (optional).
   The user-visible name for the group, e.g. "Friends".
 This may be any UTF-8 string of at least 1 character in length and maximum 255 octets in size.
 The same name may be used by two different groups.
-- contactIds: String[] (mandatory).
+- cardIds: String[] (mandatory).
-  The ids of the contacts in the group.
+  The ids of the cards in the group.
 Implementations MUST preserve the order of list entries.

 # IANA Considerations